 ⚠ COVID-19 Pandemic

-As Nottinghamshire, Derbyshire and surrounding counties are now under Tier 4 restrictions, we regret that all group activities are suspended until further notice.
+As England is now under lock-down, we regret that all group activities are suspended until further notice.

 Please visit the Ramblers Coronavirus page for further advice and information.